First night of NFL draft draws record 15.6 million viewers

 — The German Cup soccer final has been postponed indefinitely and will likely take place without fans.
 The German soccer federation says the final will no longer be played on May 23 in Berlin as planned but it’s still sticking to a June 30 deadline to finish the season.
 There are no dates for the postponed semifinals, which were originally scheduled to be played this week.

-— A tropical island in the South Pacific is likely to be the only venue in the world hosting a competitive cricket final on Saturday, as most international sport remains shuttered around the globe.
-Vanuatu (vah-noo-AH'-too) Cricket Association chief executive Shane Deitz is inviting anyone missing live action to tune in to a live stream.
-Vanuatu went into lock down late last month as a precaution during the coranavirus pandemic, and was then hit hit by a destructive cyclone on April 6.
-The lockdown and closed borders meant there were no reported cases of COVID-19 in Vanuatu.
+— Some overnight rain couldn’t prevent Vanuatu from producing a rarity in these coronavirus-restricted times: a live sporting event.
+The tropical island in the South Pacific was likely the only venue in the world hosting a competitive sports final, as most international sport remains shuttered around the globe.
+Vanuatu Cricket Association chief executive Shane Deitz invited anyone missing live action to tune in to a live stream.
+And more than 3,000 did at various times during a men’s 10-over exhibition match and the women’s Twenty20 final won by the Mele Bulls.

 NCAA OKs 28- or 29-game schedules for upcoming hoops season

 INDIANAPOLIS (AP) — The NCAA is giving teams new scheduling options for the 2020-21 season.

 The Division I Council has approved a proposal to give men's basketball programs choices with 28- and 29-game schedules.